 - Ring…. not the phone, silly.
 Set a timer on an hourly basis to stretch and breathe for five minutes, it can help you physically feel better, and you might find it calms your inner mood as well.

 - Face your fears by doing, not talking.
 What is FEAR anyway?
 “False Evidence Appearing Real” by standard definition.
 Fear gets you nowhere, but courage gets you everywhere.
 Just face it, laugh it off, and let it go.

 - Nurture a strong sense of self by affirming your strengths and eliminating the damaging self-inflicting pollution in your brain.
 Yell “STOP” out loud until it goes away!
 Clear the smog so you can move on.

 - Be compassionate, kind, and giving.
 It is incredible what a little kindness to others and yourself will do for a sense of well-being.
 It does not cost a thing to smile at a stranger or say hello!
 We need each other, and who knows, it just might make your day even more than theirs.

 Culture is at the heart of every organization.
 Because of the many positive contributions a strong culture produces, it is worth the investment.
 A thriving culture keeps employees engaged and working to their full potential.

-By Kim Matus, HR Business Partner, HR Service, Inc.
+Author: Kim Matus, HR Business Partner, HR Service, Inc.